 By Betty Yom Mageer

-The author is a women rights activists.
-He can be reached via: firstname.lastname@example.org.
+The author is a women’s rights activist and can be reached via her Email: firstname.lastname@example.org.

 The views expressed in the ‘OPINIONS & ANALYSIS’ section of the Sudans Post are solely the opinions of the writers.
 The veracity of any claims made are the responsibility of the author not this website.
 If you want to submit an opinion piece or an analysis please email us here.